 Gum disease is a sneaky, progressive disease, and here’s why: The first stage, called gingivitis, occurs when bacterial plaque is not thoroughly removed from your teeth.
 Red, swollen and bleeding gums are the telltale signs of this infection.
 However, this condition is easily reversible with daily brushing and flossing – and a professional cleaning at the dentist’s office.

 When left untreated, however, gingivitis can progress into a more serious condition called periodontitis.
 Toxins from this buildup of bacterial plaque not only affect your gum tissue, but also the bone and ligaments that support your teeth.
-As the infection causes disease to the bone and supporting tissues, your teeth may eventually become loose and need to be treated surgically or removed.
+As the infection causes disease to the bone and supporting tissues, your teeth may eventually fall and need to be treated surgically or removed.

 Your first step in treating periodontitis is a conservative, nonsurgical treatment called scaling and root planing (SRP).
 A dentist or dental hygienist provides this treatment by scraping and removing the plaque and tartar off of your teeth and root surfaces by scaling, and then smoothing away any roughness on the roots to prevent bacteria from gathering again.